ACT Plus Writing Option

-A candidate who has completed the ACT test within five years of the EPP admission application date may use their ACT scores to satisfy the basic skills requirement if they meet all of the following:
+A candidate who has completed the ACT plus writing test within ten years of the EPP admission application date may use their ACT scores to satisfy the basic skills requirement if they meet all of the following:

-- A composite score of 23 or above
+- A Minimum composite score of 22 or above

-Candidates who do not meet all of the above ACT scores will need to take the Praxis I® Pre Professional Skills Exam, or another basic skills assessment to fulfill the basic skills testing requirement.
+Candidates who do not meet all of the above scores are encouraged take the Praxis I® Pre Professional Skills Exam, or another basic skills assessment to fulfill the basic skills testing requirement.
 Your scores are available to review on your unofficial transcripts through eSIS.
 Transfer students may need to request official copies from ACT http://www.actstudent.org/scores/send/.

 Frequently asked questions regarding ACT:

-Q: Can I retake the ACT if I did not get the minimum scores on it in High School?
+Q: Can I retake the ACT plus writing if I did not get the minimum scores on it in High School?

 A: Yes, but remember it is an all or none requirement.
 It means you would need to take the entire exam (including the science section.) and receive all four the above minimum scores, on that test attempt.
 You cannot blend your best scores from multiple exam attempts.

 Q: Can I appeal a section on the ACT like the Praxis I?